 I then retraced my strides back to my faithful steed, packed up my skis, and headed home.
 A wonderful winters outing indeed.

-As I write, Chief Theresa Spence of Attiwapiskat is in her 23rd day of her hunger strike on Victoria Island halfway across the Ottawa River, not far from here.
+As I write, Chief Theresa Spence of Attiwapiskat is in her 23rd day of her hunger strike on Victoria Island halfway across the Ottawa River.
 The following press release re-iterating her cause was sent out on New Years Eve.

 The entire National Capital Region is of significance to the First Nations as they were its occupants and guardians for thousands of years before Champlain visited in 1615.
 On Monday I toured a few sites and locations with specific reference to the First Nations.
 Here’s how.

 First stop was the Odawa Friendship Centreon Stirling AvenueUPDATE – The Odawa Friendship Centre has moved to 250 City Centre Ave, The Centre’s mission is ‘To enhance the quality of life for Aboriginal people in the Capital region.
 To maintain a tradition of community, an ethic of self-help and development as well as to provide traditional teachings from our elders.’.

 Around the side and back of the centre are the following murals.

 Next stop, Victoria Island, or Asinabka.
 In the Algonquin language the word “Asinabka” means “place of glare rock”.
 It is considered a sacred site, where for thousands of years ceremonies and offerings have been made.
 Lots more on Asinabka here.

 The cedar fence was constructed to house a summer interpretive program called Aboriginal Experiences.
 The tee-pee is where Chief Theresa Spence is holding her fast.